GluuFederation/docs-ce-prod/3.1.1/source/admin-guide/saml.md

 Each SP may require one or more user attributes from the IDP in order to grant a person access to a protected resource.
 Required attributes vary depending on the application, and should be explicitly specified in the target application's documentation.
 The administrator can use the oxTrust interface to release the necessary attributes to the SP (as described [below](#create-a-trust-relationship-in-the-gluu-server).

 !!!
 Note
-    For a broader discussion of attributes, including how to create custom attributes and how to [configure the NameID attribute](./attribute/#defining-nameid) for your SAML service, refer to the [attributes documentation](./attribute.md).
+    For a broader discussion of attributes, including how to create custom attributes and how to [configure the SAML NameID attribute](./attribute/#defining-nameid), refer to the [attributes documentation](./attribute.md).

 ## Create a Trust Relationship
-Follow these instructions to create a SAML TR in your Gluu Server:
+Follow these instructions to create a SAML TR:

 1. Go to `SAML` > `Trust Relationships`
 2. Click on `Add Trust Relationship`
-3. A new page will appear where you can provide all the required information to create a Trust Relationship(TR).
+3. A new page will appear with fields for all required information to create a Trust Relationship(TR).

 ![newTR](../img/saml/samlfederationTR.png)